Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-Swift/README.md

 ### The Sample
 ---
-The aim of this sample project is to demonstrate the usage of the Swift language with iOS Rainbow SDK.
+The aim of this sample project is to demonstrate the usage of the iOS Rainbow SDK with the Swift language.

 ### Conversations and Instant Messaging
 ---